 Can secondary progressive MS improve?

-Is SPMS sometimes referred to as stage 2 MS?
+Is SPMS sometimes called stage 2 MS?

 References